hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 > `fi`

+> `#End of the optional section (used if you have a second partition on the disk).
+If you don't need it, just delete the lines starting at "Start of the optional section..."`

 > `if [  = "/tmp/mnt/RT-1080" ]    # check if it is the post-mount of the main disk`

 > `then`